Liminal: Indiana in the Anthropocene

 Liminal Exhibition

-As part of the Liminal Film Tour, the Liminal filmmakers and Indiana Humanities staff have put together an accompanying exhibition of imagery from the film that will be traveling to our Liminal Film Tour cities for approximately a month at a time.
-Here are the locations where you will be able to view the exhibitions:
+As part of the Liminal Film Tour, the Liminal filmmakers and Indiana Humanities staff put together an accompanying exhibition of imagery from the film that traveled to our Liminal Film Tour cities for approximately a month at a time.
+Here are the locations that hosted the exhibitions:

 April 2023 | St. Joseph County Public Library (South Bend)